sobolevn/git-secret/_posts/2020-03-05-git-secret.md

 gpg --import public-key.gpg
 ```

-To make sure you get the original public keys of the indicated persons, be sure to use a secure channel to transfer it, or use a service you trust like Keybase to retrieve their public key.
+To make sure you get the original public keys of the indicated persons, be sure to use a secure channel to transfer it, or use a service you trust, preferably one that uses encryption such as Keybase, to retrieve their public key.
 Otherwise you could grant the wrong person access to your secrets by mistake!

 ### Using git-secret for Continuous Integration / Continuous Deployment (CI/CD)